Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Perspectives on Safe Reinforcement Learning

 \subsubsection{Stochastic Policies}

 To find the optimal parameters of the safeguarded policy $\pip$ in the stochastic policy case, we use the policy gradient estimate

-which depends on the probabilities of safe actions given states.
-While the unsafe policy $\pi(\vu\,|\,\vx)$ features a bounded probability density, the safe policy $\pip(\vu^\varphi\,|\,\vx)$ takes on a Dirac-like structure on the border of the safe set as illustrated in \citet[figure 2]{gros2020safe}.
+which depends on the probabilities of safe actions given states as well as on the value function estimate for the safe policy $\Psi^\text{SP}_{\pip}$.
+While the unsafe policy $\pi(\vu\,|\,\vx)$ features a bounded probability density, the safe policy $\pip(\vu^\varphi\,|\,\vx)$ takes on a Dirac-like structure on the boundary of the safe set as illustrated in \citet[figure 2]{gros2020safe}.
 In general, no closed-form expression of $\pip(\vu^\varphi\,|\,\vx)$ exists, making it difficult to provide a gradient estimate for a projected stochastic policy.
 However, in \citet[Proposition 2]{gros2020safe}, the authors show that we obtain an unbiased gradient estimate using